 Pediatric Operating Rooms

 The UNC pediatric operating room environment consists of six independent pediatric ORs, a cardiac OR, and a procedure suite where endoscopy, bronchoscopy and other minor procedures are performed.
 Over 10,000 anesthetics are provided each year covering all major surgical subspecialities including pediatric general surgery, cardiac surgery, orthopedics, plastic surgery, otolaryngology, urology, neurosurgery, ophthalmology, and pediatric dentistry.
-Under the guidance of the Division Co-Chiefs, Dr. Peggy McNaull & Dr. Sara Pittenger, fifteen pediatric subspecialty-trained anesthesiologists provide excellent anesthetic care in conjunction with a caring team of CRNAs and senior level anesthesia residents.
+Under the guidance of the Division Chief, Dr. Sara Pittenger, 14 pediatric subspecialty-trained anesthesiologists provide excellent anesthetic care in conjunction with a caring team of CRNAs and senior level anesthesia residents.
 Recent renovations in the perioperative area continue to make the UNC Children’s hospital a safe, family-focused area to provide high-quality pediatric anesthesia care.

-The UNC Pediatric Anesthesia Fellowship is in its fourteenth year, and has been through three successful accreditation visits from the Residency Review Committee.
-Dr. M. Concetta Lupa is the program director.
-The program has grown to three one-year positions.
+The UNC Pediatric Anesthesia Fellowship is in its 14th year, and has been through three successful accreditation visits from the Residency Review Committee.
+Dr. M. Concetta Lupa is the Program Director.
 All of our fellowship spots are included in the NRMP.
 The fellowship is an intense clinical exposure to all aspects pediatric anesthesia.
-The fellows also spend four weeks on our Pain, Sedation and Consult service and six weeks in our Pediatric Intensive Care Unit.
+The fellows also spend four weeks on our Pain, Sedation and Consult service and four weeks in our Pediatric Intensive Care Unit.
 Each fellow is encouraged to complete a scholarly project and four days/month of protected non-clinical time is provided for that purpose.
 Fellows are provided many opportunities for learning, including a dense didactic experience, opportunities for simulation training, and supervision opportunities as they progress throughout their clinical year.